navy774989/react-native-salesforce-messaging/README.md

 A React Native module for integrating Salesforce Messaging (In-App) into your React Native applications.

+> **Note**: This is the legacy architecture version of react-native-salesforce-messaging.
+If you're using React Native's new architecture (Fabric), please use [react-native-salesforce-messaging-nitro](https://github.com/navy774989/react-native-salesforce-messaging-nitro) instead.

 ## Features

 - Configure Salesforce Messaging service